 Phase 1 (Kenmore Square to BU Bridge) - Completed 2015

-Phase 2A (BU Bridge to Alcorn Street) - Approved for construction 2017
+Phase 2A (BU Bridge to Alcorn Street) - Under Construction

-Phase 2B (I-90 Overpass, BU Bridge Intersection) - Design phase
+Phase 2B (I-90 Overpass, BU Bridge Intersection) - Construction slated to begin summer 2018

 What You Can Do